 Map: Purchase the backcountry map at the Visitor Centre.
 You can also download the map online for planning purposes.

 Gear: Packing light will certainly make portaging easier.
-Highly recommend dry bag backpacks.
+Highly recommend dry bag backpacks when you’re multi-day canoeing in Nova Scotia.

-Canoe Rentals: Gear and equipment rentals are available in Keji National Park through Whynot Adventure at Jakes Landing.
+Canoe Rentals: Gear and equipment rentals are available in Kejimkujik National Park through Whynot Adventure at Jakes Landing.